jidongbsu/cs452-paging/README.md

 ```c
 int infiniti_do_page_fault(struct infiniti_vm_area_struct *infiniti_vma, uintptr_t fault_addr, u32 error_code);
 ```
 this function should return 0 if a page fault is handled successfully, and return -1 if not.
 The second parameter **fault_addr** is the user space address the application is trying to access.
-To handle the page fault, you need to update the page tables so that a mapping between the **fault_addr** and the physical address you allocated via *get_zero_page*() is created.
+To handle the page fault, you need to update the page tables so that a mapping between the **fault_addr** and the physical address you allocated via *get_zeroed_page*() is created.

 The first parameter **infiniti_vma** will be used once, and only once, at the very beginning of your page fault handler function, to check if this *fault_addr* is within the aforementioned reserved memory region or not.
 If not, then it is not your page fault handler's responsibility to handle this situation, therefore your handler should just return -1.
 A helper function called *is_valid_address*() is provided to determine if the *fault_addr* is within the reserved memory region or not, and you can use the function like this: